aubble/goTunneLS/README.md

 	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

 ###Run at boot
 In order to launch goTunneLS at boot with your OS of choice follow the instructions.
+The startup files are located in the startup folder.

 ####Linux
 //TODO get the file off the server

-I've included the goTunneLS.service file for systemd in linux.
+I've included a goTunneLS.service file for systemd in linux.
 First copy it into /etc/systemd/system/

 Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
 Finally add the -c flag if needed to point to the location of the config file if it isn't /etc/goTunneLS/config.json.